mitch7391/homebridge-cmd4-AdvantageAir/README.md

      <img width="800px" src="Screenshots/AdvAirShellCheckError.png">
      </p>

-13. Optionally, if you have Cmd4 v7.0.0-beta2 or v7.0.1 installed, you could make use of the optimised version of Cmd4PriorityPollingQueue.js module by running the following script to get some improvement in performance:
+12. If you have Cmd4 v7.0.0-beta2 or v7.0.1 installed, an optimised version of `Cmd4PriorityPollingQueue.js` module would have been copied to Cmd4 plugin.
+This optimised version of `Cmd4PriorityPollingQueue.js` module will give you some improvement in performance.

+     If for some reasons it was not copied, a script will be created and you can run it manually to get it copied.

+     You can find the script in:

      `<config.json storage path>/copyEnhancedCmd4PriorityPollingQueueJs.sh`